ksauraj/ksau-oned-api/README.md

 ## Overview

 `ksau-oned-api` is a OneDrive file upload API implemented in Go.
 It supports large file uploads using Microsoft's Graph API with chunked upload sessions.
-The package is under development and aims to provide robust and efficient file management on OneDrive.
+The package is designed to be robust, efficient, and easy to use, with features like dynamic chunk size selection, parallel uploads, and retry logic.

 ## Repository Link